xiaochun888/CppUnitTestExpress/README.md

 It is designed for user to concentrate on writing a test scenario, and tests organization is automatically completed by compiler.
 Each test unit is a natural structure or class, so no “strange” test fixture.

-1. No configuration, just a header file.
+1. Only a header file, only use C++ compiler.
-2. No concept to learn, no heavy documentation.
+2. Any member method or function, any C++ platform and down-level C++ compilers (e.g. VC6.0)
-3. No test macro, so no pitfall of macro possible.
+3. No concept to learn, no heavy documentation, just one assert tool.
-4. Neither graphic interface nor extern library, so no additional runtime overhead and overload.
+4. No config, no test macro, no graphic interface, no extrernal library.
 5. Auto-registration, auto-grouping in compile-time.

 ## Assertions: